vitorm04/docs.pt-br/docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getthreadstaticaddress2-method.md

  [in] A ID do domínio do aplicativo.

  `threadId`
- [in] A ID do thread é o escopo para o campo estático solicitado.
+ [in] A ID do thread que é o escopo para o campo estático solicitado.

  `ppAddress`
  [out] Um ponteiro para o endereço do campo estático que está dentro do thread especificado.